matter-labs/era-contracts/docs/Overview.md

 ## Glossary

-- **Governor** - a privileged address that controls the upgradability of the network and sets other privileged addresses.
+- **Governor** - a privileged address that controls the upgradeability of the network and sets other privileged addresses.
 - **Security council** - an address of the Gnosis multisig with the trusted owners that can decrease upgrade timelock.
 - **Validator/Operator** - a privileged address that can commit/verify/execute L2 batches.